CMS 370A: Basic Screenwriting

 60% of your grade is based on completing the writing assignments and completing the reading for the class.

-20% of your grade is based on participating in class/section discussion, work sessions, and completing the Canvas Discussion comments.
+20% of your grade is based on participating in class & writing team discussion, work sessions, and completing the Canvas Discussion comments.

 10% of your grade is based on the quality, effort, and originality of your writing.